getludic/ludic/docs/getting-started.md

 ## `attrs.py`

 This module can be used to define attributes for your endpoints.
-Note that it is probably better to keep regular component's attributes close to them, so this module serves for definition of endpoint's attribute only:
+Note that it is probably better to keep regular component's attributes close to them, so this module serves for the definition of the endpoint's attribute only:

 ```python
 from typing import NotRequired